-Competitors will have one hour to complete a timed essay in response to a prompt given on site.
+- Competitors will have one hour to complete a timed essay in response to a prompt given on site.

-> - Parents will participate in special programing during the essay portion of the day, that includes opportunities to speak with a panel of CMU professionals.
+- Parents will participate in special programming during the essay portion of the day, that includes opportunities to speak with a panel of CMU professionals.

-> - Opportunity to embark on a campus tour and enjoy refreshments following the competition.
+- Opportunity to embark on a campus tour and enjoy refreshments following the competition.

-> - Register for the Centralis Honors Scholarship Competition by visiting cmich.edu/centralis or via phone at (989) 774-3076.
+- Register for the Centralis Honors Scholarship Competition by visiting cmich.edu/centralis or via phone at (989) 774-3076.

-> - Download the Centralis Honors Scholarship Competition Application.
-Once you register for the Centralis Competition you will receive the link to the application via email.
-Bring the completed application with you on the day of the competition.
-IMPORTANT: Students must bring the scholarship application and all supporting documentation with them to the Competition Day.
+- Download and complete the Centralis Scholarship Competition Application (see links above).
+IMPORTANT: Students must bring the completed scholarship application and all supporting documentation with them to the Competition Day.
 Failure to do so will make the student ineligible to compete.

->

-> I do NOT currently meet the qualifications, but am retaking the ACT?
+I do NOT currently meet the qualifications, but am retaking the ACT/SAT?
 Can I still register now?

->

-> My credentials are very close to the minimum criteria, but either my GPA or standardized test score fell short of the minimum criteria…Can I still register to compete?
+My credentials are very close to the minimum criteria, but either my GPA or standardized test score fell short of the minimum criteria…Can I still register to compete?

->

-> What happens if an applicant registers and/or competes who does not have the verifiable 3.7 GPA and minimum 1260 SAT or 27 ACT score needed to compete?
+What happens if an applicant registers and/or competes who does not have the verifiable minimum 3.7 GPA and minimum 1260 SAT or 27 ACT score needed to compete?

->

-> What if I receive my ACT results (bringing me up to a 27 or higher) after the registration deadline?
+What if I receive my ACT/SAT results, bringing me up to a 1260 SAT/27 after the registration deadline but before the competition?

->

-> If you receive online verification that your most recent SAT score is now 1260 or higher, or that your ACT score is 27 or higher, and your desired competition registration deadline has passed, you still can register for the scholarship competition up to the day before the competition by calling the Admissions office and registering over the phone.
+If you receive online verification that your most recent SAT score is now 1260 or higher, or that your ACT score is now 27 or higher, and your desired competition registration deadline has passed, you still can register for the scholarship competition up to the day before the competition by calling the Admissions office and registering over the phone.
 Bring a printed copy of your verification with you to the competition.
 You eventually will be required to have your test scores officially sent to CMU for verification.
 Keep in mind that by the competition day you must have verifiable proof to CMU that you meet the minimum qualifications or your scholarship application materials will not be reviewed.

->

-> I have commitments on the two competition days.
+I have commitments on the two competition days.
 Is there an alternative day to compete?